freenode/web-7.0/content/kb/using/registration.md

     Upon registering, you will receive an email with a verification command that you will need to run to complete the registration process. **Failure to verify** the account will cause it to be automatically **dropped** after about 24 hours.

-    We do not recommend sharing your NickServ password with anyone else as this could compromise account security and make it harder for you to recover your account in the future.
+    It may be harder to recover your account in the future if you do not follow this advice.

 4. It's useful, but not required, to have an alternate nick grouped to your account.
 For example, if your primary nick is "YourNick":